Skip to main content

 So cold the day to these ones.

-These ones who carry pans of distress and head out with their heads
+These ones who carry pans of distress and head out with their heads down.

 These ones who eat of the fruit of their labor and never get satisfied.